African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 CAPE TOWN,

-View of Table Mountain and Lion's HeadCape of Good HopeCape Town is one of the most picturesque cities in the world, with the majestic Table Mountain providing its central focus.
-On our way into Cape Town, we visit Stellenbosch, South Africa’s renowned wine region, for wine tasting and a cellar tour.
-The “mother city” has many attractions; we will visit Cape Point, the harbor at Hout Bay, enjoy the famous beaches and the V&A Waterfront.
+View of Table Mountain and Lion's HeadCape Town is one of the most picturesque cities in the world, with the majestic Table Mountain providing its central focus.
+On our way into Cape Town, we visit Stellenbosch, South Africa’s renowned wine region, for wine tasting (own expense) and a cellar tour.
+The “mother city” has many attractions; we will visit the harbour at Hout Bay, visit Cape Point, enjoy the famous beaches and the V&A Waterfront.
 Optional visit to Robben Island (own expense).
 We sample the local fare at a variety of local restaurants (own expense).

 Includes:

-Distance / Time: 150kms, ± 2 hours, excluding stops for sightseeing + full day Cape Peninsular tour on day 16.
+Distance / Time: 150kms, ± 2 hours, excluding stops for sightseeing + 150kms full day Cape Peninsular tour on day 16.

-Optional Activities: Robben Island cruise, Shark Cage diving, Seal colony visit.
+Optional Activities: Robben Island cruise, shark cage diving, seal colony visit.

 DAY 17